How Does a Mini-Split Work?

-Many mini split systems are equipped with heat pumps, so they provide heating in rooms or zones where there is an evaporator unit.
+CLICK HERE for a short video to explain but in short, many mini split systems are equipped with heat pumps, so they provide heating in rooms or zones where there is an evaporator unit.
 Typically, there is a reversing valve in the unit that lets the refrigerant flow in either direction (bringing heat into your home rather than pumping it out), which allows for both heating and cooling within a single unit.
 When it’s in heating mode, the unit effectively pulls heat from the outside of your home, runs it through the condenser, and emits it into your space.
-ComfortUp’s ductless systems are rated to produce heat in outside temperatures down to or below 0°F. Some as low as -22°F. In climates that encounter extreme cold, having a supplemental or backup heat source would be recommended.
+ComfortUp’s ductless systems are rated to produce heat in outside temperatures down to or below 0°F; some as low as -22°F. In climates that encounter extreme cold, having a supplemental or backup heat source would be recommended.
 You will need a proper backup heating source, such as your furnace or boiler, when temperatures dip below 30 degrees Fahrenheit.
 With that being said, mini-split heaters can certainly provide some great supplemental warmth, especially during the fall and spring.

 How Mini-Splits Differ from Forced Air